Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/quickstart.md

 In this page you'll learn how to deploy your first model on Hydrosphere platform.
-We will start from scratch and create a simple linear regression model that will learn to fit our randomly generated data with some noize added to it.
+We will start from scratch and create a simple linear regression model that will learn to fit our randomly generated data with some noise added to it.
 After the training step we will pack it, deploy to the platform and invoke it locally with a sample client.